NEW HOMES FOR SALE

 4. Evaluate Materials and Finishes

-The choice of materials and finishes significantly impacts your outdoor light fixtures’ durability, maintenance requirements, and cost.
+The choice of materials and finishes significantly impacts your light fixtures’ durability, maintenance requirements, and cost.
 Commonly used materials include brass, aluminum, ceramic, and copper.
 Brass fixtures are renowned for their durability and minimal corrosion, while copper offers a cost-effective alternative with slightly lower durability.
 Cast aluminum is the most budget-friendly option, although it may require anti-corrosion coatings.
 Ceramic is another weather-resistant choice, though it tends to be more brittle than other materials.

 5. Select a Preferred Style